saltisgood/salt-android-library/README.md

 Other Stuff
 =============

-If you have questions about the use of the library or its components or just want to use it please don't hesitate to contact me through GitHub or []my personal website](http://www.nickstephen.com/).
+If you have questions about the use of the library or its components or just want to use it please don't hesitate to contact me through GitHub or [my personal website](http://www.nickstephen.com/).